CiscoSecurity/tr-05-module-maker/README.md

 ## Save JSON

 If you have already filled in the desired fields of your module type, you can use **Save JSON** feature.
-Then the module type you created will be saved with the name `<Title>_module_type.json`.
+Then the module type you created will be saved with the name `<Title>_module_type.JSON`.
-Please note that if the required fields are not filled in, such a json is considered invalid and will not be saved.
+Please note that if the required fields are not filled in, such a JSON is considered invalid and will not be saved.

 ## Push JSON to TR
-Besides saving the module type json locally, you can also push it to SecureX Threat Response. to be created and visible in the SecureX Threat Response UI.
+Besides saving the module type JSON locally, you can also push it to SecureX Threat Response to be created and visible in the SecureX Threat Response UI.
 Fill in the required fields, click on **Push JSON to TR**, enter your credentials and choose the region.
 Upon successful creation, you will receive a confirmation with module type ID you created,